Wednesday, February 12, 2020

-scholarship & activist vitae: *2022 1 * BROCHU-INGRAM curriculum vitae art practices: 2022 Gordon Brent BROCHU-INGRAM arts vitae Spanning an arc from ecological to urban environmental design to public and other kinds of site-based art, I engage in a kind of decolonial ‘environmental planning’ rooted in renewed dialogue around social and environmental injustice through new […]
+scholarship & activist vitae: BROCHU-INGRAM curriculum vitae 2024 February art & design practices: BROCHU-INGRAM arts cv 2024 February Spanning an arc from ecological to urban environmental planning and design extending to public and other kinds of site-based ecological art, I experiment with decolonial forms of research, knowledge stewardship, modelling, and dialogue centred on social and […]

 My work centres on development, evaluation and teaching (including research supervision) of innovative environmental planning and design methods extending to contemporary visual culture including, · networks of open space and protected areas, especially on islands with forest, initiated by indigenous communities and governments and related joint management, · conception, development, and curation of related public, environmental, and […]